 Classic entry hall and staircase.
 Large scale elegant living room opens to media/family room, both with fireplaces and multiple French doors creating the best of indoor/outdoor living and entertaining.

 David Nelson, who provided commentary for the DVDs of the show, said they decorated the sets in the same Early-American style their house had, with similar furniture: “Mom had a lot to do with the set decorating.”
 (Amazon affiliate link)

 A real estate investment and development company bought the house about 7 years ago

 and updated it significantly, painting all the original woodwork white.

-For example, here’s how the family room looked when it was on the market before the remodel:
+For example, you can see how the family room looked when it was on the market before the remodel.